cfrg/draft-irtf-cfrg-det-sigs-with-noise/draft-irtf-cfrg-det-sigs-with-noise.md

 With the construction in this document, the repetition of the same per-message secret number for two different messages is highly unlikely even with an imperfect random number generator, but not impossible.
 As an extreme countermeasure, previously used secret numbers can be tracked to ensure their uniqueness for a given key, and a different random number can be used if a collision is detected.
 This document neither mandates nor prohibits implementations from taking such precautions.

 Implementations need to follow best practices on how to protect against all side-channel attacks, not just attacks that exploit determinism, see for example {{BSI}}.

+The leading 0x00 octet in Hedged EdDSA provides domain separation with RFC 8032 since the first octets of dom2 and dom4 are distinct from 0x00.

 # Test Vectors {#test}